Gift in your Will

 Bequests have also enabled us to transform the children’s outpatient clinic into a colourful and cheerful environment with fun art work, and have been used to provide stress-reducing massage therapies for patients receiving treatments and care for conditions such as cancer, leukaemia and dementia.

 Making a gift in your Will to the Royal Free Charity, no matter how large or small, is a straightforward way to make a real difference for future patients.
-For advice or more information please contact Fred Adams (Trusts and Legacies Manager) on 020 7317 7772 or at firstname.lastname@example.org
+For advice or more information please contact Fred Adams (Legacies Manager) on 020 7317 7772 or at email@example.com

 How to leave the Royal Free Charity a gift in your Will

-We are always extremely appreciative of any gift and are happy to ensure that a gift in a Will is spent in accordance with any expressed wishes to support a particular area of the Royal Free Charity’s work.
+We are always extremely appreciative of any gift left in a Will and are happy to ensure that is spent in accordance with any expressed wishes to support a particular area of the Royal Free Charity’s work.

 Whether you already have a Will or not, leaving a gift in a Will to the Royal Free Charity is usually a straightforward process with the help of a solicitor.